-(15) Reflection Discussion Boards
+(15) Daily Discussion Boards

-Students are required to contribute one self-reflection-based discussion posting each week that is directly connected to the content covered in that assigned Module(s).
-The Reflection Discussion Board postings must remain aligned with the assigned weekly chapter readings and content, but should also reflect the individual student's personal experiences, perspectives, associations, opinions and thoughts related to this content.
+Each week you will be required to participate in class discussions.
+Students are required to contribute to the Daily Discussion each week that is directly connected to the content covered in that assigned Module(s).
+The Daily Discussion(s) must remain aligned with the assigned weekly chapter readings and content, but should also reflect the individual student's personal experiences, perspectives, associations, opinions and thoughts related to this content.
 The student's goal is to establish a thoughtful and considered link to the Module(s) content and its relatability to contemporary society.
-Students should also provide mindful and measured judgement when submitting to the required postings and when responding to their peers each week.
-The required responses you are to contribute to the provided Reflection Discussion Board each week, is a total of two.
+Students should also provide mindful and measured judgement when contributing to the required engagement with their peers each week.